NillionNetwork/scaffold-nillion/README.md

 This command deploys a test smart contract to the local network.
 The contract is located in `packages/hardhat/contracts` and can be modified to suit your needs.
 The `yarn deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
 You can also customize the deploy script.

-5. On a third terminal, run a Nillion local network cluster.
-This bootstraps a Nillion local network of nodes and adds cluster info to your NextJS app .env file
+5. On a third terminal, run the Nillion devnet.
+This bootstraps Nillion devnet, a local network of nodes and adds cluster info to your NextJS app .env file

 ```
-yarn run-local-cluster
+yarn nillion-devnet
 ```

 6. On a fourth terminal, start your NextJS app: